programminghistorian/ph-submissions/en/drafts/originals/corpus-analysis-with-spacy.md

 pos_counts.head()
 ```

-{% include figure.html filename="or-en-corpus-analysis-with-spacy-23.png" alt="Visual description of figure image" caption="Figure 23: DataFrame with counts of each part of speech usage in English and Biology papers" %}
+{% include figure.html filename="or-en-corpus-analysis-with-spacy-23.png" alt="DataFrame containing columns for paper genre and counts of each part of speech tag appearing in each paper." caption="Figure 23: DataFrame with counts of each part of speech usage in English and Biology papers" %}

 Now we can calculate the amount of times, on average, that each part of speech appears in Biology vs. English papers.
 To do so, we will use the ```.groupby()``` and ```.mean()``` functions to group all part-of-speech counts from the Biology texts together and calculate the mean usage of each part of speech, and do the same for the English texts.
 We'll round the counts to the nearest whole number.
 ```